-The following incentives are conditionally permitted within the Rincon Heights and Pie Allen NPZ for certain dimensional, spatial, and access standards currently applicable in the underlying zones.
+The following modifications to development standards are conditionally permitted within the Rincon Heights and Pie Allen NPZ for certain dimensional, spatial, and access standards currently applicable in the underlying zoning.
+Any incentives must be requested and justified based on the purpose of the NPZ per Unified Development Code (UDC) § 5.10.2.C and as outlined in this Design Manual.
 In addition to complying with the incentive-specific conditions, the Tucson City Attorney's Office recommends a waiver be signed by the property owner whenever a zoning incentive is utilized.